What Is Oxycodone?

 - Tremors/joint pain

-Medically-assisted detoxification or ‘medical detox’ is highly recommended during the oxycodone withdrawal process to avoid adverse withdrawal symptoms such as seizures and commas.
+Medically-assisted detoxification or ‘medical detox’ is highly recommended during the oxycodone withdrawal process to ensure your safety and help you avoid relapsing.

 Oxycodone is a powerful pain reliever that interacts with the parts of the brain responsible for regulating breathing, heart rate, digestion, and other vital functions.
 Small doses of oxycodone produce euphoria, but larger amounts can slow breathing to dangerous levels—also known as respiratory depression.
 Abusing large quantities of this drug greatly increases the risk of overdose.